 For the most recent guidance and resources, handbooks, legislation, policy memos, press releases, and regulation updates on the National School Lunch Program, visit the USDA Food and Nutrition Service websites linked above.

 What qualifies a student to participate?

-Any student under age 21 who is enrolled in an eligible school or RCCI may participate.
-Additional benefits may be available to a student when his or her guardian submits a Free and Reduced Price School Meals Application.
+Any student of high school grade or under who is enrolled in an eligible school, or a student under age 21 who resides in an RCCI may participate.
+Additional benefits may be available to a student when his or her parent or guardian submits a free and reduced-price school meals application.
 Based on the household size and income, the student may be eligible for meals free or at a reduced price.
 Schools may charge no more than $0.40 for a reduced-price lunch.
-Schools set their own prices for meals served to students who pay the full meal price (paid full-price), though they must operate their meal services as non-profit programs.
+Paid meal prices must meet USDA regulations: Paid meal prices must be at least the difference between the free and paid rates of reimbursement.
+Schools must operate their meal services as non-profit programs.

 What are the meal service requirements for lunch?

 To be eligible for meal reimbursement and government donated foods, participating schools and agencies must prepare and serve meals that meet federal requirements.
 The reimbursable meal must be priced as a unit, and available to all students regardless of their ability to pay.
 Meal service for lunch must be between 10:00AM and 2:00PM.

 Schools must follow the food-based menu planning option as was adopted into federal regulations in July 2011.
 Menus must meet minimum daily and weekly quantities and types of food items, including meat or meat alternate, vegetables and vegetable subgroups, fruits, whole grain-rich products and milk.